marbl/MetagenomeScope/README.md

 most modern web browsers.
 (The file points to other resources within the directory, so please don't move it out of the directory.)

-### What types of assembly graphs can I use as input?
+### What types of assembly graphs can this tool visualize?

 Currently, MetagenomeScope supports the following filetypes: